herpiko/AmanKata/HOWITWORKS.md

 * message_cipher_aes
 * message_cipher_rsa

-### Client-sided cookie
+### Client-sided HTML5 Storage

-Client-sided cookie is used for authentication purposes for client to be connected.
-When the user opened AmanKatakata and the client-sided cookie is actually exist, the system won't ask anything and just go straight to the dashboard system as logged in user.
+Client-sided HTML5 Storage is used for authentication purposes for client to be connected.
+When the user opened AmanKatakata and the client-sided HTML5 Storage is actually exist, the system won't ask anything and just go straight to the dashboard system as logged in user.

 The format look like this :